Bias Navigator Program

 Division of General Internal Medicine

 Daniel Cabrera is a Hospitalist at Harborview Medical Center in the Division of General Internal Medicine.
-He serves as an Assistant Program Director for the Internal Medicine Residency Program and is also the DOM interim Associate Chair for EDI.
+He serves as an Assistant Program Director for Diversity and Inclusion and Assistant Student Clerkship Director for Diversity and Inclusion for the Internal Medicine Residency Program.

 Dr. Cabrera’s work centers on medical education and issues of equity, diversity & inclusion.
 Ultimately, he aims to diversify the field of medicine so that patients from all backgrounds can receive high-quality care.